Make (editing) Typing/Scrolling more responsive

 It appears to get worse over time as you work in the editor.

-Hello voters and reporters of issues on this UserVoice item
+Hello again voters and reporters for this UserVoice item

 Mark Wilson-Thomas and Hemchander Sannidhanam